 Under human rights laws in BC, your employer can’t treat you differently because of your pregnancy.
 If they do, it’s called discrimination.

 For example, say your employer tells you they’re considering giving you a promotion.
 But then they find out you’re planning to have a baby, and decide to give the promotion to someone else.
 They tell you they doubt you’d be able to handle the extra work as a new parent.
 That’s discrimination.

 See our guidance on if you’re discriminated against at work.

 During the hiring process, an employer isn’t allowed to ask you if you’re pregnant, plan to become pregnant, or have a family.
 If you’re asked any of these questions during an interview, you can decline to answer.

 Your employer can’t fire you because of your pregnancy

-Under the Employment Standards Act, your employer isn’t allowed to fire you because you’re pregnant or because you took maternity or parental leave.
-(See if you’re covered by the Act.)
+Under the Employment Standards Act, an employer isn’t allowed to fire you because you’re pregnant or because you took maternity or parental leave.
 They’re also prohibited from changing a condition of your job without your written consent, just because you’re pregnant or took leave.

 Your employer must accommodate your needs at work

 During your pregnancy, you may have special needs at work.
 For example, you may require a chair with more support if your job involves a lot of sitting.
 Your employer has a duty to adjust to your needs as well as they can.
 This is called the duty to accommodate.

 What accommodation looks like will vary depending on what your specific needs are.
 Some examples of accommodation during your pregnancy include: